digigaia/kudu/README.md

 Kudu is a library that provides data types and functions to interact with [Antelope](https://antelope.io) blockchains.

+It is subdivided into 3 main crates for now:
+- [`kudu`](https://docs.rs/kudu): contains the core types and ABI functionality.
+It also provides the `kuduconv` CLI tool.
+- [`kudu-esr`](https://docs.rs/kudu-esr): provides ESR (Eosio Signing Requests) utils.
+- [`kudune`](https://docs.rs/kudune): is a CLI tools that helps you manage and run nodeos instances in Docker.
+  It aims at replacing the deprecated [DUNES](https://github.com/AntelopeIO/DUNES) utility

 ## Architecture

 See [ARCHITECTURE.md](./kudu/ARCHITECTURE.md) for details.